 - Help develop health campaigns and educational information to promote behavior change related to alcohol use, hazing, mental health, sexual violence prevention, self-care, and help-seeking

-- Support student leaders working to improve campus health and safety through cultural change strategies, including the work of Cornell Social Consultants
+- Support student leaders working to improve campus health and safety through cultural change strategies

-Skorton Center staff members conduct research on student mental health and well-being, suicide prevention, patterns of alcohol and other drug use, the prevention of sexual violence and hazing as well as the evaluation of strategies to prevent hazing.
+Skorton Center staff members conduct research on student mental health and well-being, suicide prevention, patterns of alcohol and other drug use, the prevention of sexual violence, as well as the evaluation of strategies to prevent hazing.

 Current research projects examine student mental health and suicide prevention, patterns of alcohol use, prevalence of sexual violence, and evaluation of strategies to prevent hazing in student organizations.
 Visit our Research & Academic Partnerships section for more information.

 The Skorton Center works to continue President Skorton’s commitment to sharing our knowledge and experience beyond the campus through public events, consultations with local leaders on health-related issues, and leadership meetings of health professionals and researchers within the higher education community.